T. E. Lawrence: Post-war years

 However, Lawrence was forced out of the RAF in February 1923 after his identity was exposed.
-He changed his name to T. E. Shaw (apparently as a consequence of his friendship with G. B. and Charlotte Shaw) and joined the Royal Tank Corps later that year.
+He changed his name to T. E. Shaw (apparently as a consequence of his friendship with George Bernard Shaw and Charlotte Shaw) and joined the Royal Tank Corps later that year.
 He was unhappy there and repeatedly petitioned to rejoin the RAF, which finally readmitted him in August 1925.
 A fresh burst of publicity after the publication of Revolt in the Desert resulted in his assignment to bases at Karachi and Miramshah in British India (now Pakistan) in late 1926, where he remained until the end of 1928.
 At that time, he was forced to return to Britain after rumours began to circulate that he was involved in espionage activities.

 He purchased several small plots of land in Chingford, built a hut and swimming pool there, and visited frequently.
 The hut was removed in 1930 when Chingford Urban District Council acquired the land; it was given to the City of London Corporation which re-erected it in the grounds of The Warren, Loughton.
-Lawrence's tenure of the Chingford land has now been commemorated by a plaque fixed on the sighting obelisk on Pole Hill.
+Lawrence's tenure of the Chingford land has now been commemorated by a plaque fixed on the Royal Observatory, Greenwich sighting obelisk on Pole Hill.

-Lawrence continued serving in the RAF based at RAF Mount Batten near Plymouth, RAF Calshot near Southampton, and RAF Bridlington, East Riding of Yorkshire.
-He specialised in high-speed boats and professed happiness, and he left the service with considerable regret at the end of his enlistment in March 1935.
+Lawrence continued serving at several RAF bases, notably at RAF Mount Batten near Plymouth, RAF Calshot near Southampton, and RAF Bridlington in the East Riding of Yorkshire.

-In late August or early September 1931 he stayed with Lady Houston aboard her luxury yacht, the Liberty, off Calshot, shortly before the Schneider Trophy competition.
-In later letters Lady Houston would ask Lawrence's advice on obtaining a new chauffeur for her Rolls-Royce car ("Forgive my asking, but you know everything") and suggest that he join the Liberty, for she had discharged her captain, who had turned out to be a "wrong 'un."

 In the inter-war period, the RAF's Marine Craft Section began to commission air-sea rescue launches capable of higher speeds and greater capacity.
 The arrival of high-speed craft into the MCS was driven in part by Lawrence.
 He had previously witnessed a seaplane crew drowning when the seaplane tender sent to their rescue was too slow in arriving.
 He worked with Hubert Scott-Paine, the founder of the British Power Boat Company (BPBC), to introduce the 37.5 ft long ST 200 Seaplane Tender Mk1 into service.
 These boats had a range of 140 mi when cruising at 24 knots and could achieve a top speed of 29 knots.

+He professed happiness, and he left the service with considerable regret at the end of his enlistment in March 1935.

+In a tribute to Lawrence in 1936 Churchill wrote: